Completion of Training

 Step 4: Faculty recommendation to GMC

-Once the Notification Form, Stage 3 Certificate and the ARCP Outcome 6 have been received, the Faculty will sign off the trainee’s ICM training and will formally make a recommendation to the GMC for the award of a CCT or CESR-CP.
-The trainee will also receive an e-mail from the Faculty, advising them of the recommendation for the CCT/CESR-CP.
+Once the Notification Form, Stage 3 Certificate and the ARCP Outcome 6 have been received, the Faculty will sign off the doctor's ICM training and will formally make a recommendation to the GMC for the award of a CCT in Intensive Care Medicine.
+The doctor will also receive an email from the Faculty advising them of this.

-Once the Notification Form, Stage 3 Certificate and the ARCP Outcome 6 have been received, the Faculty will sign off the trainee’s ICM training and inform the respective Royal College who will then formally make a recommendation to the GMC for the award of a CCT or CESR-CP.
-The trainee will also receive a letter from the respective Royal College’s Training Department, advising them of the recommendation for the CCT/CESR-CP.
+Once the Notification Form, Stage 3 Certificate and the ICM ARCP Outcome 6 have been received, the Faculty will sign off the doctor's ICM training and inform the respective Royal College who will then formally make a recommendation to the GMC for the award of the CCTs.
+The doctor will also receive a letter from the respective Royal College’s Training Department, advising them of this.

 Step 5: GMC Online

-At this point, trainees will receive an email from the GMC inviting them to complete the GMC online application for certification.
-Certification applications are now completed on a secure web portal, GMC Online, which has made it easier to enter information and pay the relevant fees.
+At this point, doctors will receive an email from the GMC inviting them to complete the GMC online application for certification.
+Certification applications are completed on a secure web portal, GMC Online, which has made it easier to enter information and pay the relevant fees.

 Step 6: Addition to the Specialist Register

-Once the Faculty/respective Royal College has made the recommendation to the GMC, there is no further involvement by the Faculty/respective Royal College in the process and it becomes a trainee/GMC relationship.
-The GMC add the trainee’s name onto the Specialist Register; the trainee must have indicated that they would like to go on the Specialist Register on their certification application.
-Failure to do this by the trainee will delay specialist registration and being able to take up a consultant post.
+Once the Faculty/respective Royal College has made the recommendation to the GMC, there is no further involvement by the Faculty/respective Royal College in the process and it becomes a doctor/GMC relationship.
+The GMC add the doctor’s name onto the Specialist Register; the doctor must have indicated that they would like to go on the Specialist Register on their certification application.
+Failure to do this will delay your specialist registration and your ability to take up a consultant post.

 Want to know more?